 o Or even nails that are too wide for the toe (i.e."Fan shaped")

 In some patients, we have found that the best treatment option is to perform nail surgery.
-Our podiatrists are all trained to perform both partial and total nail alvusion (removal).
+Our podiatrists are all trained to perform both partial and total nail alvulsion (removal).
 Our youngest patient to date is a 12 year old female patient.
 After ensuring that the patient and their toe is safe for surgery we administer a local anaesthetic and perform the procedure under strict sterile conditions.
 We use a technique that minimises the chances of the ingrown toenail from growing back.
-We also provide complementary after care appointments to all of our nail surgery patients.
+We also provide aftercare appointments to all of our nail surgery patients.
 While not all ingrown toenails require nail surgery, it is often the best long term treatment option to reduce the chances of any future nail issues.